mrVictorios/vacation-plan/README.md

 - The workflow `.github/workflows/pages.yml` builds on pushes to `main` and deploys `dist/`.

 ## Customization
-- Region/holidays: at runtime, holidays are fetched from feiertage-api.de for the selected state.
-If network fails, the app falls back to built‑in rules (Saxony or national common holidays).
+- Region/holidays: at runtime, holidays are fetched from feiertage-api.de for the selected state (after the consent modal).
+If network fails or you continue without consent, the app falls back to built‑in rules per Bundesland.
 To change logic, see `src/lib/holidays_fetch.ts` and `src/lib/holidays.ts`.
 - Density/layout: adjust sizing in `MonthView.svelte` and `DayCell.svelte`.
 - Color theme: tune Tailwind tokens in `tailwind.config.cjs` and styles in `src/app.css` (Material‑inspired, system dark mode).
  - Planner constants: tweak scoring and UI limits in `src/lib/constants.ts` (e.g., min break days, min gap, zoom bounds, bridge/weekend weights).